khangndse184145-ship-it/worklog/content/5-Workshop/5.7-Create IAM Roles-Policies/_index.md

 - **Amplify** uses IAM roles to deploy CloudFormation stacks and host the frontend.
 - **Lambda** functions use execution roles to access DynamoDB, S3 and SES (for sending emails).
-- **MediaConvert** assumes a service role to read/write media files in S3.
 - **CloudWatch** and **SES** rely on IAM so alarms and email notifications can be sent correctly.

 The design goal is that *each component only receives the minimum permissions it needs*.